 I’m stuck.
-I start a blog, and after a paragraph or two lose all focus and sense of direction.
+I start a post, and after a paragraph or two lose all focus and sense of direction.

 Doesn’t matter if it’s about Mitch McConnell and John McCain and the remarkable athletic ability they display while leaping from one position to another, the especially fine Dylan bootleg I downloaded last week or my ongoing unemployment.